Spring Snail Craft

 What You Do

-- Using a pencil, draw a swirl on the paper plates.
-This will be used as a guide for students to glue tissue paper along.
+- Have your students use a pencil to draw a large swirl on the inside of their paper plates.
+This will be used as a guide for the students to glue tissue paper along.
+Note: You may want to demonstrate this step for younger students.

-- Have students glue tissue paper squares onto the paper plate.
-Students should alternate colors and try not to have two of the same colors together.
+- Have your students glue tissue paper squares along the swirl on the paper plate.
+To keep the craft colorful and exciting, students should alternate colors and try not to have two of the same colors together or create a pattern of colors.
+Set the paper plates aside to dry.

-- Glue the green snail's body to the back of the paper plate.
+- Have your students glue the green snail's body to the back of the paper plate so it appears on either side of the plate, as shown.